edmangog/AlgoGame/README.md

-# AlgoGame: Learn Algorithms Through Play
+# AlgoGame: Learn Algorithms Through Play 🎮📚

 ## Introduction
-AlgoGame is an interactive educational platform designed to introduce secondary students in Hong Kong to the world of algorithms.
-Specifically tailored for those studying Information and Communication Technology (ICT) and new to algorithmic concepts, AlgoGame makes learning engaging and accessible through gamification.
+AlgoGame is an interactive learning platform designed to introduce secondary school students in Hong Kong to the world of algorithms.
+Tailored for beginners in Information and Communication Technology (ICT), it makes algorithmic concepts engaging and accessible through gamification.

 ## Inspiration & Purpose
-This project is inspired by the video: [https://www.youtube.com/watch?v=cQDuwnTSeCs](https://www.youtube.com/watch?v=cQDuwnTSeCs) and the principles of gamification-based learning.
-Recognizing a gap in the availability of visually interesting and sufficiently simple games for algorithm beginners, AlgoGame aims to bridge this gap by providing an intuitive and fun learning experience.
+AlgoGame was created to make algorithm learning fun, intuitive, and approachable for students who may find abstract concepts difficult at first.

+It draws inspiration from gamification-based learning principles and was inspired by [夏sir網上教室] (https://www.youtube.com/watch?v=cQDuwnTSeCs).
+The project seeks to transform algorithm practice into enjoyable games that encourage active participation and exploration.

 ## How to Play
-You can visit the live version of AlgoGame at [edmangog.github.io/AlgoGame/](https://edmangog.github.io/AlgoGame/) to start your algorithmic journey!
+👉 Try the live version here: [edmangog.github.io/AlgoGame/] (https://edmangog.github.io/AlgoGame/)

+No installation is required — simply open the link and start playing!

 ## Reporting Issues
-If you encounter any issues or have suggestions for improvement, please report them in the [Issues tab on GitHub](https://github.com/edmangog/AlgoGame/issues).
-Your feedback is valuable in making AlgoGame better!
+Found a bug or have an idea for improvement?
+Please open an issue in the [GitHub Issues tab] (https://github.com/edmangog/AlgoGame/issues) Your feedback helps make AlgoGame better for everyone!

-## Currently Available Games
+## Currently Games
 AlgoGame currently features interactive games for fundamental algorithms:

 *   **Bubble Sort Game**: Sort numbers by swapping adjacent elements.